OPERATION C.R.E.S.T.

 Join Luke and Ava as they talk with Lieutenant General DeAnna M. Burt.
 Lt.
 Gen. Burt is the Deputy Chief of Space Operations for Operations, Cyber, and Nuclear, United States Space Force, the Pentagon, Washington, DC.
 As the Chief Operations Officer, Lt Gen Burt has overall responsibility for Operations, Sustainment, Cyber, and Nuclear Operations of the United States Space Force.
 Lt Gen Burt entered the Air Force in 1991 as a distinguished graduate of the Air Force ROTC program at Embry-Riddle Aeronautical University.
 Her career has included numerous satellite operations and staff positions in Air Force Space Command and U.S. European Command.
 The general has commanded the 2nd Space Operations Squadron, the 460th Operations Group, and the 50th Space Wing.
 She is a graduate and former instructor of the U.S. Air Force Weapons School and a graduate of the School of Advanced Air and Space Studies.
 Prior to her current assignment, Lt Gen Burt was the Commander, Combined Forces Space Component Command, U.S. Space Command, and Vice Commander, Space Operations Command, U.S. Space Force.

-SEASON 1 EPISODE 6: SFC.
-TIM HUGGINS WITH MALLORY AND JASLYN
+SEASON 1 EPISODE 6: SERGEANT FIRST CLASS tIM HUGGINS (RET.)
+WITH MALLORY AND JASLYN

 Listen in as Mallory and Jaslyn sit down with Sergeant First Class (retired) Tim Huggins.
 Mr. Huggins was born in 1981 in the Mount Pleasant Neighborhood of Washington, D.C., and has two kids aged 19 (Anthony) and 11 (Kennedy).
 He joined the Army in January of 2000 and was sent to the 25th Infantry Division at Schofield Barracks in Hawai'i.
 Tim served as an Infantryman and Aviation Operations Specialist and has deployed to Bosnia, Kuwait, Iraq, and Afghanistan.
 Some of his awards include the Legion of Merit, the Bronze Star Medal, and the Combat Infantry Badge.
 He retired from the Army in 2021.

-SEASON 1 EPISODE 5: T. SGT.
-TINA LAING WITH SHAW & ROHAN
+SEASON 1 EPISODE 5: TECHNICAL SERGEANT TINA LAING (RET.)
+WITH SHAW & ROHAN

 Join Shaw and Rohan as they sit down with Technical Sergeant Tina Laing, who served 15 years of active duty service in the Air Force and two years in the California Air National Guard before she received a medical discharge from the Air National Guard in 2006.
 After retiring, Sergeant Laing served as a government-contracted financial analyst in Air Force Space Command managing the Air Force’s Cyber Infrastructure 13.1 billion dollar portfolio.
 In 2014, Sergeant Laing felt a moral obligation to finish serving a full twenty years in uniform and opted to apply to become an Air Force Junior ROTC Instructor teaching leadership to high school students.
 What was supposed to be a few years' commitment ended up being a true passion and she continues instructing today at Unity Reed High School.
 She is the back-to-back-to-back three-time Virginia state drill champion coach, as well as a first-place trophy winner at the Air Force JROTC National Drill competition competing against 865 units across the globe.
 She holds an advanced degree in Business Administration and is married to her husband, Lieutenant Colonel (retired) Charles Laing, and has two children, Kate and Zach.

-SEASON 1 EPISODE 4: MAJ.
-RUDY SALCIDO WITH RILEY & MATTHEW
+SEASON 1 EPISODE 4: MAJOR RUDY SALCIDO (RET.)
+WITH RILEY & MATTHEW

 Join Matthew and Riley as they sit down with United States Army Major Rudy Salcido.
 Mr. Salcido is a veteran with a combined 10 1⁄2 years of active-duty service, and 19 years of Federal Service with the Army National Guard.
 Born in El Paso, Texas, he was raised in a small town just outside El Paso named Socorro.
 He graduated from Socorro High School in 2000 while attending the Health Occupations Students of America (HOSA) Academy and was a multi-sport athlete and very involved in extra-curricular activities.
 After high school, he attended the University of Texas at El Paso and graduated in December 2005 with his Bachelor of Arts in Criminal Justice and a Minor in Military Science.
 In the same month, he received his commission as a 2nd Lieutenant with the United States Army National Guard.
 After graduation and commissioning, he reported to Army flight school and graduated in October of 2007 as an Army Aviator.
 While attending flight school, he applied for the United States Border Patrol, entered on duty in December 2007, and was named class leader.
 Continue reading...

-SEASON 1 EPISODE 3: SGT.
-RICHARD MACHAMER WITH MIGUEL & ROHAN
+SEASON 1 EPISODE 3: SERGEANT RICHARD MACHAMER (RET.)
+WITH MIGUEL & ROHAN

 Join Miguel & Rohan as they sit down with Marine Corps Infantry Sergeant Richard Machamer.
 Richard completed three combat deployments in support of Operation Iraqi Freedom.
 During that time he participated in combat operations to expel insurgent forces from Fallujah, Ramadi, Ar Rutbah, and Mosul.
 During Operation Koa Canyon in Hit, Iraq, Richard's unit was awarded the Navy Unit Commendation.
 In the latter part of his military career, Richard led an intelligence cell and was awarded the Navy Achievement Medal for operations that resulted in the capture of several key insurgent and Al Qaeda leaders operating in Al Anbar province including Multinational Forces West’s 2nd most wanted insurgent leader.
 Richard recently founded a corporate intelligence firm that he currently runs in addition to serving on the Board of Directors of The 9:57 Project.
 In his free time, Rick enjoys touring local wineries and breweries, competitive axe throwing, hanging out with his dog, Freya, and playing video games online with his Marine Corps buddies.

-SEASON 1 EPISODE 2: Lt.
-Col. Rogers "ROGE" STINSON WITH SHAW & LUKE
+SEASON 1 EPISODE 2: LIEUTENANT COLONEL Rogers "ROGE" STINSON (RET.)
+WITH SHAW & LUKE

 Join Shaw and Luke as they sit down with United States Army Lieutenant Colonel Rogers “Roge” Stinson.
 Roge is a veteran with over 20 years of active-duty Service.
 During his career, he served as a CH-47D “Chinook” heavy lift helicopter pilot and maintenance test pilot.
 He has served both in combat and in support of peacetime operations around the world.
 Roge served in Iraq with the 3rd Combat Aviation Brigade in support of Operation Iraqi Freedom 5/6 where he commanded an Aviation Support Company, leading over 350 Soldiers and Department of Defense contract support personnel.
 He is a 1995 graduate of Furman University, where he earned a Bachelor of Science Degree in Chemistry and then was commissioned as a Second Lieutenant in the U.S. Army.
 Roge also holds a Master of Arts degree in Human Resources Management from Webster University.
 Roge retired from active duty in 2015 and is the co-founder of Logistics Associates, LLC, headquartered in Northern Virginia, where he currently serves as Chief Operating Officer and Vice President for Human Resources.
 He’s a proud father of two children and a professional photographer.

-SEASON 1 EPISODE 1: CPT.
-JASON SMITH WITH AVA & RILEY
+SEASON 1 EPISODE 1: CAPTAIN JASON SMITH WITH AVA & RILEY

 Join Ava and Riley as they sit down with Captain Jason Smith.
 Jason is a 25-year military veteran serving as a pilot and leader in both the U.S. Coast Guard and U.S. Army.
 He has served on the National Security Council; as Senior Policy Advisor on the Senate Commerce, Science, and Transportation Committee; and as strategic advisor and communications director for the Commandant of the Coast Guard.